pine-finance/pine-interface/README.md

 The relayers have the task of monitoring the network, looking for new orders, and executing them when the trade conditions can be fulfilled.

-Because of how we encode the transaction data, there is no event for detecting new token orders, forcing the relayers to search through all the ERC20 token transfers looking for the specially encoded UniswapEX transaction data.
+Because of how we encode the transaction data, there is no event for detecting new token orders, forcing the relayers to search through all the ERC20 token transfers looking for the specially encoded Pine Finance transaction data.

 The process of looking for those orders is one of the most costly jobs of being a relayer, and one of the things that we found out, is that it was far more easy to "listen" for other relayers when they were about to execute an order, and then copy the execution transaction, effectively "stealing" the job performed by that relayer.

 We fixed this issue by providing a secret in the transaction data; the relayer has to obtain this secret and sign a message containing the address that is going to use to execute the order.
 In this way, it can provide a proof of seeing the original data, and this proof can't be used by a front runner to copy the transaction.

-We made two simple examples in [python](https://github.com/UniswapEx/relayer-python) and [node](https://github.com/UniswapEx/relayer-node)
+We made two simple examples in [python](https://github.com/pine-finance/relayer-python) and [node](https://github.com/pine-finance/relayer-node)

 ## Next